boeni-industries/aico/docs/concepts/emotion/emotion-simulation.md

 - "Is this consistent with my values?"
 - Evaluates moral/social appropriateness
 - **For AICO**: Does this align with my personality and relationship norms?

+## Dual Emotion System: User & AICO

+AICO's emotion capabilities are deliberately split into two tightly coordinated layers that work together to create believable companionship:

+- **User Emotion Detection ("what you feel")**
+  - Dedicated recognition components infer the user's current emotional state from text (and in future, voice/vision) and publish it as structured signals (e.g., `user.emotion.detected`).
+  - These signals capture *your* affect: primary/secondary emotions, valence/arousal, stress indicators, and high-level intent (e.g., "venting", "celebrating").
+  - The detected user emotion is a core input into appraisal: it helps AICO decide how important a situation is, what kind of support is appropriate, and whether crisis protocols should engage.

+- **AICO's Simulated Emotion ("what AICO feels")**
+  - The AppraisalCloudPCT/CPM pipeline maintains AICO's own internal emotional state, derived from conversation events, user emotion, relationship history, and personality.
+  - This internal state includes mood, appraisal results, motivational tendencies, and expression profiles that drive how AICO speaks, writes, and (later) moves.
+  - AICO's simulated emotions are *not* just a mirror of the user's state—they reflect AICO's personality, values, and evolving relationship with you.

+### How They Interact and Tie into the System

+- **Appraisal as the bridge**: User emotion feeds into the appraisal checks (relevance, implication, coping, normative), which in turn update AICO's own emotional state, ensuring AICO both understands and reacts from a believable internal perspective.
+- **Memory integration**: Both user emotion and AICO's simulated emotion are stored alongside working and semantic memories (and in the knowledge graph), allowing AICO to remember emotionally significant moments and refine future responses.
+- **Companion believability**: The dual system is designed so that AICO is not just emotion-reactive but *emotionally present*—able to recognize how you feel while maintaining her own coherent, evolving emotional life across conversations.

 ## Architecture